Parish (TV series)

 Parish is an American crime drama television series developed by Danny Brocklehurst and based on his BBC One series The Driver.
 Starring Giancarlo Esposito, it premiered on AMC on March 31, 2024.
 In October 2024, the series was cancelled after one season.

 Premise

-Gray Parish, a good man with a troubled past, has given up his life of crime to be a family man.
-However, when his son is violently murdered, old habits return, sending Parish on a relentless quest with moral intentions and dangerous consequences.
+Gray Parish, a good man with a troubled past, has given up his life of crime to be a family man running a limousine service.
+A year ago his son was violently murdered.
+With his business struggling financially, Parish is drawn back into his old life, sending him on a relentless quest with moral intentions and dangerous consequences.